Chris Jordan (cricketer): Early life

 Jordan and both of his parents were born in Barbados; his maternal grandparents are British citizens.
 After initially being educated at Combermere School in Bridgetown, Barbados where he studied alongside singer Rihanna, he gained a sporting scholarship to complete his formal education at Dulwich College, in England.

 Domestic career

 Jordan made his 1st XI debut for Surrey versus Middlesex at Lord's in August 2007.
-He took 2–41 on his first-class debut and in his second match, versus Durham, helped to dismiss the home side by taking 3–42.
+He took 2–41 on his first-class debut and in his second match, versus Durham, helped to dismiss the home team by taking 3–42.
 He received the NBC Denis Compton Award as Surrey's most promising young player in 2007.

 After suffering a stress fracture of the back, Jordan was unable to play in the 2010 English cricket season.
 He resumed training in December that year.

 At the end of the 2012 season, Jordan was released by Surrey after six years with the county.
 He returned to Barbados to play a second winter season for the Barbados national cricket team, before joining Sussex for the English 2013 season, taking championship best figures of 6–48 on debut against Yorkshire.